HUZAIFA-TARIQ/DigitalClock-TinyTapeout/README.md

 The digital clock designed in this project offers programmability in terms of setting the values of hours, minutes, and seconds.
 This feature allows users to customize the time displayed by the clock according to their preferences or specific requirements.
 Here's how the programmability aspect works:

-#### The Value Set Register:
+#### Value Set Register:
 The Value Set Register is a 8-bit register that stores data from 8 input pins.
 The upper 4 bits (MSB 4 Bits) store BCD value of "Tens" for Hours/Minutes/Seconds.
 The Lower 4 bits (LSB 4 Bits) store BCD value of "Units" for Hours/Minutes/Seconds.

 #### Value Set Selection Input:
 2 of the bidirectional IOs are used as an input port (2-Bit), designated for value set selection, allowing users to specify which part of the time (hours/minutes/seconds) they want to set.
-This input determines whether the incoming data should update the hours, minutes or seconds portion of the clock display as follows;
+This input determines whether the incoming data should update the hours, minutes or seconds portion of the clock display as follows:
 ##### 2.1) Value Set Selection Input = 00: Run Clock
 ##### 2.2) Value Set Selection Input = 01: Set Minutes
 ##### 2.3) Value Set Selection Input = 10: Set Hours